enkb123/rosetta-io/rosetta-site/content/IO_Operations/docs/json_control_chars.md

 # json_control_chars

-Test that control characters and emojis are output in valid JSON
+Test that control characters and emojis are output in valid JSON.
-note: control character "\0" is used by C (and Python) to end strings and so we can't pass it as argument in the test string because it will raise "invalid argument" error

 ## Python